haacked/haacked.com/_posts/archived/2004-10-23-partisan-bush-joke-intelligence-riddle.aspx.markdown

 ---
 layout: post
-title: "Partisan Bush Joke: Intelligence Riddle"
+title: 'Partisan Bush Joke: Intelligence Riddle'
 date: 2004-10-23 -0800
 comments: true
 disqus_identifier: 1455
 categories: []
+redirect_from: "/archive/2004/10/22/partisan-bush-joke-intelligence-riddle.aspx/"
 ---

 Since I like to stoke the fire of partisanship...
 This joke was sent to me by my friend Walter.